 - Consumption of boiled water and properly cooked food

-- Avoiding walking barefooted in soil, enclosed spaces such as caves.
+- Avoiding walking barefooted in soil, and enclosed spaces such as caves.

 - Practicing safe sex, using a condom.